A Jamf Infrastructure Manager instance is a service that is managed by Jamf Pro. It can be used to host the following:

 Note: If your environment is hosted in Jamf Cloud and uses Network Access Translation (NAT), you can configure the Jamf Infrastructure Manager to ensure successful communication between the Infrastructure Manager and Jamf Pro.
 For more information, see the Configuring the Jamf Infrastructure Manager to Use Network Address Translation (NAT) Knowledge Base article.

 When using Jamf Pro hosted on Jamf Cloud, the necessary external IP addresses for Jamf Cloud must be allowed inbound to the Infrastructure Manager.
-For more information, see the Permitting Inbound/Outbound Traffic with Jamf Cloud Knowledge Base article.
+Jamf Cloud customers should limit the source IP addresses to the list for their hosting region.

 Note: Internal domain addresses (for example, .local, .company, or .mybiz) are not supported at this time.
 The Infrastructure Manager must be resolvable to the external Jamf Pro server.